 Some of the staples of the Cretan cuisine go as far back as the Bronze Age, the times when the Minoan civilization was already milling olives and pressing grapes to produce some of the first wines in the world.
 Together with cereals and pulses, olive oil and wine can be traced on the island as far as the 3000 BC.

 Yet, cultural influences on the local gastronomy don’t just end up there.
-The island has been conquered and ruled by different civilizations.
+The island of Crete has been conquered and ruled by different civilizations.
 Over four hundred years of Venetian occupation and almost three hundred years of Turkish rule have also left their traces in the local cuisine though cakes, pies, and stuffed vegetables.

 The Saracens left their mark with their spices, and their coffee.
 While the lesser-known Jewish community that lived in the city of Chania also left a trace with some of the spoon sweets they used to share during the High Holidays.

 Each and every one of those foreign characteristics mix and match with the local culinary traditions.
 And today, some of the local restaurants go even further, adding a touch of innovation with edgier cooking techniques.
 These are some of the local restaurants which are now serving tradition and innovation right on the same plate with outstanding results